Azure/aks-engine/docs/topics/get-logs.md

 ### Log Collection Scripts

-To collect Linux nodes logs, specify the path to the script-to-execute on each node by setting [parameter](#Parameters) `--linux-script` if the node distro is not `aks-ubuntu`.
+To collect Linux nodes logs, specify the path to the script-to-execute on each node by setting [parameter](#Parameters) `--linux-script` if the node distro is not `aks-ubuntu-18.04`.
 A sample script can be found [here](/scripts/collect-logs.sh).

 To collect Windows nodes logs, specify the path to the script-to-execute on each node by setting [parameter](#Parameters) `--windows-script` if the node distro is not `aks-windows`.
 A sample script can be found [here](/scripts/collect-windows-logs.ps1).